 - Specialty oral and injectable drugs

 Medications that fall in to lower tiers may provide the treatment you need at the best value.

 How can I find a pharmacy or compare drug prices?

-Log in to My Health as described above, and you’ll be able to:
+Log in to your Select Health Member Account as described above, and you’ll be able to:

 - Search for a participating pharmacy near you

 - See what drugs are covered using your prescription drug list

 - View claims for prescriptions you have already filled